-HONORS: A student who earns a final numerical course score of 3.5 or greater, passes each of the Must Pass elements on the clerkship on the first attempt, and completes all of the Must Complete elements by the due date will earn a grade of HONORS for the course.
+HONORS: A student who earns a final numerical course score of 3.5 or greater, passes each of the Must Pass elements on the clerkship on the first attempt, and completes all of the Must Complete elements will earn a grade of HONORS for the course.

-HIGH PASS: A student who earns a final numerical course score of 3.0, passes each of the Must Pass elements on the clerkship on the first attempt, and completes all of the Must Complete elements by the due date will be assigned a grade of HIGH PASS for the course.
+HIGH PASS: A student who earns a final numerical course score of 3.0, passes each of the Must Pass elements on the clerkship on the first attempt, and completes all of the Must Complete elements will be assigned a grade of HIGH PASS for the course.

-PASS: A student who earns a final numerical course score of 2.0 or greater, passes each of the Must Pass elements, and completes all of the Must Complete elements by the due date will be assigned a grade of PASS for the course.
+PASS: A student who earns a final numerical course score of 2.0 or greater, passes each of the Must Pass elements, and completes all of the Must Complete elements will be assigned a grade of PASS for the course.

-FAIL: A student who earns a final numerical course score of less than 2.0 and/or fails one or more Must Pass elements of the clerkship and/or fails to complete all of the Must Complete elements by the due date will be assigned a grade of FAIL for the course.
+FAIL: A student who earns a final numerical course score of less than 2.0 and/or fails one or more Must Pass elements of the clerkship and/or fails to complete all of the Must Complete elements will be assigned a grade of FAIL for the course.